vanruesc/esbuild-plugin-glsl/README.md

 ### TypeScript

-To make the TypeScript compiler know how to handle GLSL files, add a `.d.ts` file to your project:
+To make the TypeScript compiler know how to handle GLSL files, add a `glsl.d.ts` file to your project:

 ```ts
 declare module "*.glsl" {